tobyhodges/fair-research-software/episodes/08-open-collaboration.md

 The MIT License is very simple and a very popular choice of license, it is only three paragraphs long.
 It states that:

  * Anybody receiving the software can copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the software to anybody they like.
  * That they must include the license text and copyright statement when they redistribute it.
  * That there's no warranty included and you can't hold the authors liable for any problems or damages that might arise.

 #### BSD

 The BSD license is very similar to the MIT license, but it has several variants.
 The oldest is the 4 clause version which requires:

  * Source code redistributions must include the copyright statement and license text.
  * Binary redistributions must include the copyright notice and license text in their documentation.
  * Any advertising for the software incorporating this software must include a statement saying that it includes software written by the author.
  * That the author doesn't endorse any derived products.
-* That the author doesn't provide a warranty.
+ * That the author doesn't provide a warranty. (this is written in a separate section and isn't one of the 4 clauses)

-The acknowledgement clause caused some controversey and some people thought that it didn't meet the open source definition or comply with the four freedoms.
+The acknowledgement/advertising clause caused some controversey and some people thought that it didn't meet the open source definition or comply with the four freedoms.
+It also became impractical and lead to very long statements where there were multiple authors of large pieces of software.

 To address this a new version of the license known as the 3 clause BSD license was created.
 This removed the acknowledgement clause.
-An even simpler 2 clause version was launched that simply required the copyright notices to be included in both source and binary forms and still included the text about there being no warranty.
+An even simpler 2 clause version removes the endorsement clause.

 #### Apache 2.0